Indoctrination vs. Education: Part 2

 measures relative humidity) is not a matter of opinion.
 Neither is balancing a

 chemical equation or computing structural stress loads.
-And professors teaching
+So professors teaching

 these kinds of skills have the least opportunity to give themselves over to indoctrination.